What is Travel Bug or Wanderlust?

 We travel not to escape life, but for life not to escape us.

-This post appears as a part of weekly photo challenge wanderlust.
+This post appears as a part of the weekly photo challenge Wanderlust.

 Backyard travelling is definitely a good idea, and good way to learn about our own surroundings in more depth!